GoldennDragonn/rke2-ansible/README.md

 ### Step 2: Generating inventory
 An inventory will be generated which is crucial for Ansible playbooks.
 Ensure that the generated inventory matches your infrastructure requirements.

-### Step 3: Reviewing Configuration Files
+### Step 2.5: Reviewing Configuration Files
 Before proceeding further, it's essential to review the configuration files.
 Ensure they align with your desired cluster setup.

-### Step 4: Copying SSH keys
+### Step 3: Copying SSH keys
-For security reasons, the script will create a non-root user on the target nodes and copy the SSH keys.
+For security reasons, the ansible will copy the SSH keys from localhost to all the target nodes.
 This allows for secure communication between nodes.

-### Step 5: Deploying the Cluster
+### Step 4: Deploying the Cluster
 The main deployment step – the RKE2 cluster will be set up during this phase.

-### Step 6: Setting up kubeconfig from the first master node
+### Step 5: Setting up kubeconfig from the first master node
 To manage the Kubernetes cluster, `kubeconfig` will be set up from the first master node.
 This ensures you have the necessary credentials and context to manage the deployed cluster.

-### Step 7: Verifying Cluster Setup
+### Step 6: Verifying Cluster Setup
 The script will run some checks to verify that the cluster has been set up correctly.

 ### Completion